TheChildishMillennial/InfiniteDepth/README.md

 - **TilingZoeDepth**: Adapted from Tiled Zoe Depth V3 [TilingZoeDepth](https://github.com/BillFSmith/TilingZoeDepth)

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](.LICENSE) file for details."# InfiniteDepth"
+See the [LICENSE](.LICENSE) file for details.